Maintain Your New Plants Successfully

 Step 2

-Apply Parkwood® Transplanter 5-15-5 as directed on the package at the time of planting.
+- Apply Parkwood® Transplanter 5-15-5 as instructed, diluted with water at the time of planting as already noted.
 Repeat this treatment 2 or 3 times at 2 week intervals with regular watering in between, to encourage strong root development and minimize transplant shock.

 Step 3

-For specimen trees or evergreens in the lawn, cut a circle 60-90 cm (24-36”) or more in diameter to prevent the lawnmower and / or string trimmer from damaging the bark.
-Cover the soil with mulch or plant a ground cover.
+- For specimen trees or evergreens in the lawn, cut a circle 60-90 cm (24-36”) or more in diameter to prevent the lawnmower and/or string trimmer from damaging the bark.
+Cover the soil with Fafard® Cedar mulch or plant ground cover.

 Step 4

-In late fall, water heavily just before ground freeze-up if there hasn’t been much rain in November.
+- In late fall, water heavily just before ground freeze-up if there hasn’t been much natural rain in your area in November.

-Place a spiral tree guard on the trunks of fruit trees, Crab Apples and ornamental tree forms to prevent bark damage from mice, rabbits or deer.
+- Place a plastic spiral tree guard on the trunks of fruit trees and Crab Apples to prevent bark damage from mice, rabbits, or deer.
+For extra protection against rodents apply Skoot™.